• Skip to primary navigation

 Recipe ingredients with text labels: brown sugar, dried fruit, flour , egg, tea, baking powder, spice.

-In Ireland, there the spice blend used in Tea Brack is called, “mixed spice”.
+In Ireland, the spice blend used in Tea Brack is called, “ mixed spice ”.
 It’s a combination of warm spices like cinnamon, nutmeg, ginger, and cloves.
 In the United States, any pie spice blend (pumpkin pie spice, apple pie spice, etc.) would be very similar and a good substitute.

 Instructions